DmitryMyadzelets/epicx/journal.md

 | 8 | 1.23 | | -21 | | Min T cold |
 | 8 | 1.23 | | -20 | | T goes up |

-### Experiment - T min -23&deg; in air, fixed 2.1A
+### Experiment - T min -23&deg;C in air, fixed 2.1A
 The PE-16 start from a room temperature.
 Now we fix the current at 2.1A which is 75% of I max 2.8A.
 Higher currents are not reccomended.
-We observe minimal T cold = -23&deg; and T diff = 67&deg; before the temperatures rise.
+We observe minimal T cold = -23&deg;C and T diff = 67&deg;C before the temperatures rise.

 Starging from this experiement the temperatures are recorded every second ina tab-separated file [TSV](https://en.wikipedia.org/wiki/Tab-separated_values).
 See the [log file](<logs/2024-05-28 163804.tsv>) for this experiment.

+### Experiment - T min -31.5&deg;C in vacuum, fixed 2.1A

 ## Week 21 - Peltier runs and fails
 Fist measurements tests.